kkartas/APILinker/paper/paper.md

 Implementation constraints: ApiLinker targets RESTful JSON APIs with synchronous request/response semantics.
 Binary payload handling and streaming/event-driven paradigms (e.g., Server-Sent Events, WebSockets, webhook choreography) are not first-class in the current release; users may wrap such patterns via custom connectors.
 Concurrency is conservative by design to minimise provider-side rate-limit violations; advanced concurrency models can be layered externally if providers permit.

-## Mapping semantics and transformers
+## Mapping Semantics and Transformers

 The mapping subsystem formalises the transformation from source records to target payloads using four core constructs: